 In summary, keep pollution out of the storm water system by allowing only rain down the drain.
 And, keep storm drains working by clearing leaves and debris out of the water’s path.

-For more information on storm drains and storm water, watch King County’s two minute storm drain video.
+For more information on storm drains and storm water, watch King County’s storm drain video.
 Thank you for reading!